PunnawatSiri/Master_thesis_summary/README.md

 F. Kluger et al., "Region-based Cycle-Consistent Data Augmentation for Object Detection," 2018 IEEE International Conference on Big Data (Big Data), Seattle, WA, USA, 2018, pp. 5205-5211, doi: 10.1109/BigData.2018.8622318.

 Rombach, K. (2022, August 28).
 Contrastive feature learning for fault detection and diagnostics in railway applications. arXiv.org. https://arxiv.org/abs/2208.13288

-#
-## Note
-Given the time constraint, I only used Faster R-CNN with ResNet+FPN backbone.
-There are many other models with different architecture and backbone that have been used in the RDDC like [YOLOv5](https://ieeexplore.ieee.org/document/9377833), [Cascade R-CNN](https://arxiv.org/pdf/1712.00726.pdf), and even [Swin Transformer](https://arxiv.org/abs/2211.11362) (the winner of RDDC2022).